-- Tesco Clubcard points – You can collect Tesco Clubcard points when you go shopping in store – and pretty much everywhere else.
-You get one Clubcard point for every £4 spent in Tesco, with a minimum £4 spend.
+- Tesco Clubcard points – You can collect Tesco Clubcard points when you go shopping in-store – and pretty much everywhere else.
+You get five Clubcard points for every £4 spent in Tesco, with a minimum of £4 spend.
 You can also collect them online at Wine by the Case, as well as at Tesco Mobile, Tesco Bank, Tesco petrol filling stations, and Esso.

 - Freedom to spend – You can spend your Clubcard vouchers in Tesco, but you could also convert them into bigger discounts at its many partners.
 You can treble them at theme parks Alton Towers and Legoland, or turn every 50p in Clubcard vouchers into a £1.50 discount at Pizza Express.

 - Other benefits – Tesco’s online banking app lets you keep on top of all your spending.
 You can also set up direct debits and payment due date alerts to late or missed payments.

 - Worth knowing – You can hold up to two Tesco Bank credit cards.
 You can apply for the second if you haven’t applied for a Tesco Bank credit card within the last month.
 You pay a 3.99% fee on cash withdrawals, capped at £3, and a foreign currency conversion fee of 2.99% for overseas use.
 You can’t collect Clubcard points on Tesco Travel Money purchases.
 Your introductory rates will be withdrawn if you do not make your minimum payment on time and in full each month.